 And they lived here.

 The stone doll slid from limp fingers.
+The harsh crack of stone connecting with stone resounded faintly.

 Was it… different… back then?
 Rin blinked at the thought, then his eyes narrowed.